facebookresearch/diffq/README.md

 Go read [our paper][paper] for more details.

+## What's up?

+See [the changelog](CHANGELOG.md) for details on releases.

+- 2021-11-?: version 0.2.2: adding support for torchscript.

 ## Requirements

 DiffQ requires Python 3.7, and a reasonably recent version of PyTorch (1.7.1 ideally).